Usability Testing Methods

 A first click test allows you to examine if the user’s first click on a page or a screen of your website or app leads in a right or an unexpected direction.
 It is a great way to test the intuitiveness of your designs and how likely the testers are to complete user goals on your website.

 In UXtweak’s First Click Test, you can test the effectiveness and efficiency of designs at any stage, from first sketches to captured screenshots.
-Results of such study give you insights on what needs to be optimized in order to draw the user’s attention where you want it to be.
+The results of such a study give you insights into what needs to be optimized in order to draw the user’s attention where you want it to be.

 Five-second testing

 Does it take too long for the user to grasp what your website is about?
 Does your site instantly leave the impression that it can be trusted?
+Do users remember important information even after leaving your website?
 Questions such as these can be answered by a five-second test.
 The principle behind this usability testing method is self-explanatory – you show the user a design for a couple of seconds, then ask them questions to find out what they remember, what is their first impression of your product/service and if your message is delivered clearly.

 Session recording

 Session recording isn’t usability testing in the true sense of the word, but if you already have a website or a web app that people are already using, it’s another great method that helps you uncover the usability issues and bugs of your digital product.
-Session recording allows you to analyze the recordings of user sessions – visits of real users on your site.
-It captures every mouse move,scroll and click and gives you valuable insights into the user’s behavior.
+This method allows you to analyze the recordings of user sessions – visits of real users on your site.
+It captures every mouse move, scroll and click and gives you valuable insights into the user’s behavior.

 Because session recording records real interactions, it means you can collect data even without yet having a specific goal on what you want to improve.
 Once you have one, you study user behavior in real cases to make informed decisions.
-On the other side of the coin however, session recordings lack context, which means it can be difficult to tell exactly what your users are up to.
-Which is why session recording is a great supplement, but no substitute for usability testing.
+On the flipside, however, session recordings lack context, which means it can be difficult to tell exactly what your users are up to.
+This is why session recording is a great supplement, but no substitute for usability testing.

 With UXtweak’s Session Recording tool you can watch a pixel-perfect session playback, filter the sessions as well as respondent’s actions and analyze detailed user profiles.